guimauveb/ring-buffer/README.md

 Implementation of a lock-free, thread safe ring buffer in Rust.

 ## Notes
-I made this project to learn more about lock-free datastructures, unsafe Rust and asynchronous code.
+I made this project to learn more about lock-free datastructures and unsafe Rust.

 ## Architecture
 The ring buffer is implemented using two raw pointers, one for the producer and one for the consumer.